Note: CHI 2026 has no hybrid or remote attendance.

 - Background information.

-Submissions are not anonymous.
+Please note that, in both cases, submissions are not anonymous.
 See detailed instructions for preparing your submission below.
 We recommend that authors read the following two policies before submitting:

 - The April 2023 ACM Policy on Authorship and use of large language models (LLMs), and the SIGCHI blog post about it.